medcomdk/dk-medcom-carecommunication-testscripts/input/pagecontent/testscripts.md

 #### Use Cases

-[Test scripts for test of the recieving use cases, can be found here in TouchStone.](https://touchstone.aegis.net/touchstone/testdefinitions?selectedTestGrp=/FHIRSandbox/MedCom/CareCommunication/v210-receive&activeOnly=false&contentEntry=TEST_SCRIPTS) or in the [conformance test suite](https://touchstone.aegis.net/touchstone/conformance/current?suite=FHIR4-0-1-CareCommunication-v210-Receive-Server), which will be used for test and certification.
+[Test scripts for test of the receiving use cases, can be found here in TouchStone.](https://touchstone.aegis.net/touchstone/testdefinitions?selectedTestGrp=/FHIRSandbox/MedCom/CareCommunication/v210-receive&activeOnly=false&contentEntry=TEST_SCRIPTS) or see all receiving test scripts in the [conformance test suite](https://touchstone.aegis.net/touchstone/conformance/current?suite=FHIR4-0-1-CareCommunication-v210-Receive-Client), which will be used for test and certification.

 | **Type** | **Use case <br> code** | **Description** | **Activity** | **Precondition use case** |
 |---|---|---|---|---|